Home

 Learn MoreLearn MoreWinter School is an opportunity to learn tunes from some of the best players and the most inspiring instructors of Celtic music, spending time in community with fellow musicians and music appreciators, and just have fun!

-Students arrive on Saturday morning, February 8th, after breakfast.
+Students arrive on Saturday morning, February 7th.
 The schedule will include group classes each day, sessions, evening ceilidhs, and a few fun extras.
 Attendees will also have the opportunity to learn pipe tunes direct from our piping instructors, attend the instructor concert, have the option to be part of our no-stress participant performance night, and more!
-Classes end on Wednesday, February 12th at noon.
-Students may choose to purchase a ticket to the Masters of Scottish Arts concert in Edmonds on Friday, February 7th.
+Classes end on Wednesday, February 11th at noon.
+Students may choose to purchase a ticket to the Masters of Scottish Arts concert in Edmonds on Friday, February 6th.

-Prices for the Accompaniment Program include tuition, housing, and meals:
+Prices for the Guitar/Accompaniment Program include tuition, housing, and meals:

 Ross is a founding member of Gaelic supergroup, Daimh, based in the Scottish Highlands.
 Beyond Daimh’s busy schedule, Ross has chalked up recording and touring credits with artists such as Julie Fowlis, Bonnie Prince Billy, Muireann Nic Aomhlaoibh, Karan Casey, Finlay MacDonald and the inimitable Vallely brothers from Armagh.
 Time at home is spent heavily involved in teaching the joys of traditional Scottish music to young people in the area through the Feisean movement and volunteering with the local Coastguard Search and Rescue team.